Surgical Error Lawyer, Baltimore

 What if I don’t like the results of my surgery?

 Not liking the results of your surgery is not generally a viable claim for medical malpractice, unless the results of your surgery were the result of professional negligence.
 For example, your doctor should explain all risks to you before you undergo surgery so that you may provide informed consent.
-However, if your doctor did not clearly explain these possibilities before your procedure began, this serve as a sign that negligence may have occurred.
+However, if your doctor did not clearly explain these possibilities before your procedure began, this may be a sign that negligence has occurred.